Particular/docs.particular.net/servicecontrol/installation.md

 1. Start the new service
 1. Remove the old instance of ServiceControl

+> [!NOTE]
-NOTE: If the database of the instance being migrated is very large, or no downtime can be tolerated, or the destination uses a different Windows version, or the instance uses a different name, then consider [scaling ServiceControl out via remote instances](/servicecontrol/servicecontrol-instances/remotes.md).
+> If the database of the instance being migrated is very large, or no downtime can be tolerated, or the destination uses a different Windows version, or the instance uses a different name, then consider [scaling ServiceControl out via remote instances](/servicecontrol/servicecontrol-instances/remotes.md).

 Things to remember: